dmail-old/micmac/docs/api.md

 mockExecution(
   () => {
     if (setTimeout === globaSetTimeout) {
-      throw new Error('setTimeout should be mocked')
+      throw new Error('setTimeout must be mocked')
     }
   }
 )
 if (globalSetTimeout !== setTimeout) {
-  throw new Error('setTimeout should be restored')
+  throw new Error('setTimeout must be restored')
 }
 ```

-Please note that if fn throws, mockExecution restore features because it wraps fn call into `try/finally`.
+Please note that if fn throws, mockExecution restore features because it wraps fn into `try/finally`.

 ### mockExecution examples

 This section will show many example of how mockExecution is meant to be used.
 For the brievty of the examples some `toBeTested` function are declared inline.
 In your application you would import it from an external module that you want to test.
 The examples not declaring `toBeTested` function are here to show side effects on time related features.

 ### Promise (BEST FEATURE)